5 Ways to Save Money for Your Kids (Guide)

-Teaching your kids about money is very important, right?
+Teaching your kids about money and saving is very important, right?
 Sometimes knowing how to teach them about the “root of all evil” can be a tough pill to swallow.
 Okay, so money is not ALL evil, if you know how to use it. 😉

 There is only one way to really teach your kids about money and that is to show them that things do really cost money.
 If a child wants to do something “fun” then that is the perfect way to show them how much things cost.
 Let’s say you have $20 for an activity set aside, but the activity they want to do is $30.